godwillforgive/hacku/README.md

 * _Copy your token on the main page of ngrok, point 2._
   * ![ngrok auth token](img/ngrok-token.png)
-* _Open the previously downloaded "ngrok.exe" file and paste the copied token into it, then press "Enter"._
+* _Open the previously downloaded "ngrok.exe" file and paste the copied token into it, then press "Enter", that's it._
-* _This completes the setup, we will need the ngrok later._